By Audley Sri Lanka specialist Alison

 In my opinion, Sri Lanka’s best beaches are found in the east of the country.
 Passikudah is a particularly pleasant option.
 Sitting in a sheltered bay, the turquoise waters are shallow and safe to swim in, making this a good choice for families.
 There is also a selection of water sports available in the bay, including jet skiing and kayaking.

 Trincomalee is another beach I’d recommend on the east coast of Sri Lanka.
-Set around a natural harbour, there’s plenty to see here aside from the golden sands, including a Dutch fort and age-old temples.
+Set around a natural harbor, there’s plenty to see here aside from the golden sands, including a Dutch fort and age-old temples.
 If you visit during August you may also see whales and dolphins off the coast.

-The beaches in the southwest of Sri Lanka stretch from the area around Galle, up to Bentota and round towards Yala National Park.
+The beaches in the southwest of Sri Lanka stretch from the area around Galle, up to Bentota and round toward Yala National Park.
 They’re more popular than those along the east coast, and there is a variety of accommodation on offer.
 You’ll have the choice of some of the country’s best hotels, from intimate boutique properties, to five star resorts.

 See elephants in Uda Walawe National Park